felipebriano/felipebriano/README.md

 - Hi, I’m @felipebriano
 - I’m interested in data science, sports and games
-- I’m currently learning python
+- I’m currently learning Advance Machine Learning
 - To reach me you can write to felipe.briano@gmail.com